swade1987/google-developer-group-demo/README.md

 A list of steps to demonstrate pro-active alerting can be found [here](docs/7-alerting-workflow.md)

-## Cleanup
+## Cleanup (from your local machine)

-To clean up your local machine and remove all the droplets from digital ocean execute the following:
+To remove all the droplets from digital ocean execute the following:

 ```
 $ make destroy-cluster